mulderp/mulderp.github.com/_posts/2013-12-08-Bookshelf-an-ORM-for-Node.md

 ## Conclusions

-Knex and Bookshelf provide a very nice set of server-side abstractions to work with a database in Node.js.
-This makes your data-layer more flexible, and might also be interesting in a schema-less world, as this [discussion](https://github.com/tgriesser/bookshelf/issues/102) and the mentioning of mongoose in [this discussion](https://github.com/tgriesser/bookshelf/issues/69).
+Knex and Bookshelf provide a very nice set of server-side abstractions to work with a RDBMS in Node.js.
+This makes your data-layer more flexible, and might also be interesting in a schema-less world, as this [discussion](https://github.com/tgriesser/bookshelf/issues/102) and the mentioning of mongoose in [this discussion](https://github.com/tgriesser/bookshelf/issues/69) shows.

-Also, I wonder, if Knex and Bookshelf could also be used to develop an API application with Foxx and ArangoDB.
+Also, I wonder, if Knex and Bookshelf could be used to develop an API application with [Foxx](https://www.arangodb.org/foxx) and [ArangoDB](https://www.arangodb.org/).
 ArangoDB comes with [AQL](https://www.arangodb.org/manuals/current/Aql.html) - a query language for NoSQL that supports join operations.
 One promise of a combination of both ArangoDB and Bookshelf might be to ask questions to data, without predefining a schema.